 Vaginal inclusion cysts and foreign body granulomas are often related to prior repair of obstetrical lacerations or other vaginal surgery and have a different appearance than embryologic remnants.
 Urethral diverticula may initially present as a vaginal mass as can rarer findings such as a vaginal endometrioma, fibroma, or myoma.
 Malignancy in a vaginal cyst is rare; adenocarcinoma is reported to occur in 6-9% of urethral diverticula.

 The appearance and location on physical exam assists in determining the etiology of the vaginal cyst.
-Embryologic remnants are usually small (<2cm) but stable in size and soft with definite borders.
+Embryologic remnants are typically asymptomatic and benign, ranging in size from 1 to 7 cm.
+These cysts are soft with definite borders.
 They can occur anywhere in the vaginal mucosa with Gartner’s duct cysts commonly located along the lateral vaginal walls.
 Urethral diverticula are identified in the midline of the anterior vaginal wall.
 Inclusion cysts, granulomas, and the other rare causes noted are solid with definite borders and can occur anywhere in the vagina.
 Laboratory studies are rarely helpful, and in general, should not be part of the evaluation.
 When imaging is required (e.g. to aid in surgical planning) pelvic or perineal ultrasound remains the first choice.
 If ultrasound is inadequate, an MRI is indicated.

 Most vaginal cysts, including embryologic remnants, inclusion cysts, and granulomas, can be managed expectantly.
-If found incidentally and the patient is asymptomatic, serial physical exams to evaluate for stability are appropriate.
-The patient should have no signs or symptoms of infection or malignancy.
-Expectant management is also appropriate for vaginal fibromas and myomas.
+If found incidentally and the patient is asymptomatic, expectant management with serial physical exams to evaluate for stability are appropriate.
+Lesions concerning for malignancy should be biopsied, and drainage with or without antibiotics should be considered for infection.

 ********** Notice Regarding Use ************